kinoute/hivacruz-sublime-theme/README.md

 ### Manual Installation

-1. Download `Hivacruz.tmTheme` files from this repo.
+1. Download the `Hivacruz.tmTheme` file from this repo.
 2. Select `Preferences → Browse packages` from the main menu.
 3. Copy `Hivacruz.tmTheme` files to `Packages/User/`.
 4. Select `Preferences → Color Scheme ...` and pick `Hivacruz` from the menu.